20 Best Things to Do in Nerja (A Local’s Guide)

 What are the best things to do in Nerja for families?

-The best things for families to do in Nerja include visiting the beach and the nearby Aquavelis Water Park and Nerja Caves.
+The best things for families to do in Nerja include visiting the beach, the nearby Aquavelis Water Park, and the Nerja Caves.

 Conclusion about things to do in Nerja

-I hope you have a great time in Nerja, and if you have any questions, drop them in the comments or join my Facebook group, which is the best place to connect with me.
+I hope you have a great time in Nerja.
+If you have any questions, drop them in the comments or join my Facebook group, which is the best place to connect with me.

 Enjoy your holidays!